 Just outside of Transition, at the entrance to Playland Park, you can see your athlete mount their bike and head out on the ride and return back to transition.

 At the corner of Rye Beach Avenue and Forest Ave is mile 2 and 6 of the run.
-This is a great spot to catch your athlete heading out for meat of the run and to give them some inspirational cheers on their way to the finish.
+This is a great spot to catch your athlete heading out for the run and to give them some inspirational cheers on their way to the finish.
 This is a short quarter mile walk from the finish area.